newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/transportation-entity-id.md

 - Entity ID application form
 - `EIN|ein`
 - Certified document from the IRS displaying the business name and address
-- Copy of NJ `Certificate of Formation|certificate-formation`
+- Copy of your `Certificate of Formation|certificate-formation`

 >**Once completed, you will have:**
 >- A letter mailed to you with your MVC-issued Entity ID